HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 7.1.
 Within European Union

-Making international transfers within the European Union is now (in theory at any rate) easier and less costly than it used to be, as a result of EU moves to create a single system for electronic payments across Euro borders.
+Making international money transfers within the European Union is (in theory at any rate) easier and less costly than it used to be, as a result of EU moves to create a single system for electronic payments across Euro borders.

-The rule applies on condition that the sum is paid is euros and that it is less than €50,000.
+The rule applies on condition that the sum is paid is Euros and that it is less than €50,000.

 Most importantly, you must include the IBAN (International Bank Account Number) and receiving bank SWIFTBIC (Bank Identifier Code) for the person or company to whom you are sending the money.